OWASP/API-Security/2023/en/src/0xa7-server-side-request-forgery.md

 ```

-During the creation process, the API backend sends a test request to the
+During the creation process, the API back-end sends a test request to the
 provided webhook URL, and presents to the user the response.

 An attacker can leverage this flow, and make the API request a sensitive